DXCO-AM

 DXCO (1044 AM) Radyo Pilipino is a radio station owned and operated by Radyo Pilipino Corporation.
-The station's studio is located at Brgy.
+The station's studio is located at ATCO Bldg., Capistrano cor.
+Gomez St., Cagayan de Oro and its transmitter is located at Brgy.
 Igpit, Opol, Misamis Oriental.

 On-air illegal gambling controversy

 The radio station has been already raided by the Philippine National Police and GMA Network's public service program Imbestigador on their July 2, 2011 episode because of the non-stop on-air illegal gambling.